derlin/rickroller/README.md

 Now on GitHub Actions, create a new secret with the content of the JSON file: *Settings* > *Secrets* > *Actions*.
-The name can be `GOOGLE_CREDENTIALS` (will be referenced later in a workflow using `${{ secrets.GOOGLE_CREDENTIALS }}`), the value the JSON content.
+The name can be `GOOGLE_CREDENTIALS` (will be referenced later in a workflow using `${{ secrets.GOOGLE_CREDENTIALS }}`), and the value must be the JSON content.

 <!-- TOC --><a name="github-action"></a>
 #### GitHub Action